tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Stench of Necromancy

 You gain 1 affinity of Necromancer.
 Whenever you take a full heal-up, randomly choose a necromancer spell of the highest level you can cast.
-For the rest of the day, you know this necromancer affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your turn.
+For the rest of the full recovery, you know this necromancer affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your turn.

 If the necromancer affinity refers to Intelligence, you can replace that ability score with references to Charisma.

 #### Adventurer Feat

-One battle per day, you can gain the Cackling Soliloquist talent from the necromancer class.
+One battle per full recovery, you can gain the Cackling Soliloquist talent from the necromancer class.

 #### Champion Feat